pooltogether/custom-prize-strategy/README.md

-# PoolTogether Buidler Console
+# PoolTogether Custom Prize Strategy

-Easily interact with PoolTogether contracts using a node repl.

-This project is a basic [Buidler](https://buidler.dev/) project that users Ethers.js and includes the PoolTogether contracts.
+Example project demonstrating a custom prize strategy.
+Fork this project to easily create and test your own prize stratgies.

 ## Setup